YuriEvan/Mini-Project-2/README.md

 *Answers to the questions above, please click on the link below* <br>
 [Click here to view code](https://github.com/YuriEvan/Mini-Project-2/blob/main/Mini_project_2_Final_Group%208.ipynb)

-*Remarks*
+*Remarks* <br>
 I have just graduated in BCG RISE course October 2021.
-The answers may not be 100% perfect, as I am a learner and have just started learning python coding.
+The answers may not be 100% perfect, as I am a learner and have just started learning python coding <br>